 However, if it turns out that the pop-up with the list of symbol usages contains too many items, just click the magnifier icon in the top right corner of the pop-up to transfer the list of usages to the Find Results window.

-To highlight all the usages of a symbol within the current file, just position the caret
+To highlight all the usages of a symbol within the current file, just position

 on any symbol usage and

 press Shift+Alt+F11.
 You can also highlight usages of namespace import